A Probabilistic Approach to The Perfect Sum Problem: Past Works

 \section{Past Works}

 Recent works in this area are mainly focused on fast deterministic and randomized approaches.
 In fact, such scenarios are commonly used to introduce dynamic programming, specifically, the Bellman method\citep{bellman}.
 Other solution methods include exhaustive search and divide and-conquer approaches with different modifications yielding sophisticated and efficient algorithms.
-One such modification to general exhaustive search by \citep{cao} uses a novel data arrangement to find a solution with a computation complexity of $O(2^n)$ and is the first published algorithm which returns all subsets.
+One such modification to general exhaustive search by \cite{cao} uses a novel data arrangement to find a solution with a computation complexity of $O(2^n)$ and is the first published algorithm which returns all subsets.
 As a result, this method finds the exact solution to the perfect sum.
-In this paper, a probabilistic algorithm is also introduced which implements random permutations and a truncation.
-However, this algorithm only works well for large $n$ and is designed to answer the decision problem.
+Additionally, a probabilistic algorithm is also introduced which implements random permutations and a truncation.
+However, this algorithm only works well for large $n$ and is designed to answer the \hyperref[sec:ss]{decision problem} which is more tractable than finding the number of subsets.

 Some more statistically oriented works also exist but are heavily focused on analyzing specific algorithms.
-The most notable of these is the work of \citep{datri} which investigates the limiting behavior of variants of the GOLOSONE algorithm.
+The most notable of these is the work of \cite{datri} which investigates the limiting behavior of variants of the GOLOSONE algorithm.
 This work obtains exact distributions for the output parameters of the algorithms.
 While the result is certainly interesting, it does not reveal any direct properties of the problem itself.
 Our work focuses directly on the problem itself and does not deal with any specific solution algorithm.